be at least 18 years of age when the mission begins,

 The mission support fee for the 2018 expedition is $105,129 per person.
-This is equivalent to the cost of First Class passage on Titanic’s inaugural sailing after adjusting for inflation.
+For 2019 expedition, the support fee is $108,218.
+These are equivalent to the cost of First Class passage on Titanic’s inaugural sailing after adjusting for inflation.

 Expedition fees will be refunded or credited to future OceanGate missions as follows: